 If you need to quick-dry paint on furniture or walls, use a hair dryer to speed up the process.
 Focus the hair dryer on the area that is drying too slowly.
 Keep the nozzle of the dryer about 2 inches away from the surface so that the paint doesn't blister.
 Slowly move the dryer over the wet area until all areas are evenly dried.

-This technique works particularly well on a piece of furniture that you're doing a special paint finish on.
-Instead of waiting around for each layer of paint finish to dry, you can speed up the process and move on to the next coat of paint.
+This technique works particularly well on a piece of furniture that you're applying a special paint finish to.
+Instead of waiting around for each layer of paint finish to dry, you can speed up the process to quickly move on to the next coat of paint.

 If you're working on a crackle finish, a type of finish which intentionally looks cracked upon drying, know that the heat of the hair dryer will make the cracks in the finish coat wider.
 Be careful with this technique because heating the paint too much could cause it to chip.

 The temperature of the room can also affect the speed of the paint drying.
 Try pointing a space heater at the wall you're trying to dry.
 If you're painting in winter, then you'll want to point the heater at the outside facing wall as it will be the coldest.
 Just make sure you don't overheat while you're painting.

 Keep the Air Moving